PrefectHQ/prefect/docs/tutorials/deployments.md

 ## Next steps

 So far you've seen a simple example of a single deployment for a single flow.
 But a common and useful pattern is to create multiple deployments for a flow.
-By using tags, parameters, and schedules effectively, you can have a single flow definitions that serves multiple purposes or can be configured to run in different environments.
+By using tags, parameters, and schedules effectively, you can have a single flow definition that serves multiple purposes or can be configured to run in different environments.

 For example, you can extend the earlier example by creating a second deployment for `leo_flow.py` that logs different greetings by passing different parameters.